 I return and head right as instructed by Appa.
 After about ten minutes, I have decided that I am not on the trail.
 There are a ton of bugs and I’m incredibly frustrated.
 I head back to the pass to try my luck again – very angry at Appa for telling me to go the wrong way (my phone’s GPS has decided to stop working for the time being).

-Back at Gunsight Pass, I now head the correct direction as I follow the faint trail through the grass.
+Back at Gunsight Pass, I now head in the correct direction as I follow the faint trail through the grass.

 And what do I find on the other side of the pass?
 A ton of cows.
 I guess that southbounder wasn’t full of shit (but I still don’t forgive him for lying about the bugs).
 The mosquitoes settle down as I head through an open field, fairly certain I’m still on the trail.